nobodyme/blog/content/blog/lyric-video-generation-using-ai/index.md

 For this, I explored a few tools.
 A quick summary:

 - Aeneas — Couldn't get it working on macOS.
-- WhisperX — Promises word‑level accuracy; primarily a transcription pipeline, so extra work is needed to run only forced alignment.
+- WhisperX — Promised word‑level accuracy; but transcribes by default and required additional work to only run forced alignment.
-- Torchaudio forced alignment — Closest results so far; roughly ~60% of lines were correctly timed
+- [Torchaudio](https://docs.pytorch.org/audio/stable/tutorials/ctc_forced_alignment_api_tutorial.html) — Closest results so far; roughly ~60% of lines were correctly timed

 As you can see, none of these methods yielded good-enough results.
 Before entirely discarding them, I tried isolating the vocals from the song, hoping for better alignment.
 Experimented with a couple of tools then landed on, [Demucs](https://pypi.org/project/demucs/): A deep-learning–based music source separation model that can split a mix into stems like vocals, drums, etc. This produced **clean vocal isolation**, you can compare the original and the vocal isolated version below,